-The Department of Addictions and Rehabilitation Studies offers three certificate programs: Substance Abuse Counseling, Rehabilitation Counseling, and Vocational Evaluation.
+The Department of Addictions and Rehabilitation Studies offers four certificate programs: Military and Trauma Counseling, Substance Abuse Counseling, Rehabilitation Counseling, and Vocational Evaluation.
 These programs allow students to acquire core content that may assist in becoming recognized or certified in certain specialized professional practice areas.
 The certificate is open to individuals with at least a bachelor's degree with a 2.7 GPA, and students enrolled in graduate programs at other universities or individuals with a master's degree from another university.
 Up to three courses taken as part of a certificate program also count as course credit for students enrolled or subsequently enrolled in graduate degree programs.
 Students need to apply through the ECU Graduate School and list the specific certificate program.

 Certificate in Substance Abuse Counseling